CyberYoshi64/cy64-scriptbox/README.md

 # CY64 ScriptBox

-Random scripts and tiny projects not deserving a seperate repository
+Random scripts and tiny projects not deserving a seperate repository.